Maybole F.C. (1895): History

 The club was formed in 1895, four years after the demise of the previous senior club in the town.
-The club entered the Ayrshire Cup in 1895 and beat Lugar Boswell F.C. in a twice-played tie in the first round, losing to Galston F.C. in the second.
+The club entered the Ayrshire Cup in 1895 and beat Lugar Boswell in a twice-played tie in the first round, losing to Galston in the second.

 The club's first entry into a national competition was in the Scottish Qualifying Cup for 1896–97.
 Drawn at home to Ayr F.C., the new club took a surprise lead after ten minutes; Ayr equalized ten minutes later and scored five more without reply.

 Maybole only won through the Qualifying Cup into the main rounds of the Scottish Cup once, in 1899–1900.
-Maybole only played one match to reach the required stage, winning one tie by default and gaining another bye.
-The club's qualifying run ended in the fifth round against Galston F.C.; Maybole protested against Galston's use of metal shinpads but the protest was dismissed as having been made out of time.
+Maybole played just one match to reach the required stage, winning one tie by default and gaining another bye.
+The club's qualifying run ended in the fifth round against Galston; Maybole protested against Galston's use of metal shinpads but the protest was dismissed as having been made out of time.

-In the first round proper, the club played Wishaw, and went behind early on; Maybole equalized with a goal that was "glaringly offside", and the game ended 4–2 to the home side, the final goal also being dubious.
+In the first round proper, the club hosted Wishaw, and went behind early on; Maybole equalized with a goal that was "glaringly offside", and the game ended 4–2 to the home side, the final goal also being dubious.

 Maybole's reward was a second round tie at Ibrox Park against Rangers.
 The club conceded 4 in the first half and 8 in the second, but at least had the consolation of sharing in a gate of £65.

 The 1900–01 season saw the club reach the Ayrshire Consolation Cup Final; the club's best run in the competition proper was to the semi-final in 1909–10.
-Maybole did win the Ayrshire League in 1901–02, albeit the League was a low-key competition, and the club's final match against Beith F.C. counted as both the home and away fixture for both sides, making it worth 4 points for a win - Maybole's 6–0 triumph was enough to give the club the title.
+Maybole did win the Ayrshire Football League in 1901–02, albeit the League was a low-key competition, and the club's penultimate match, at home to Beith counted as both the home and away fixture for both sides, making it worth 4 points for a win - Maybole's 6–0 triumph over a Cabes side missing its four best forwards put the Snobs joint top with Galston, which had already played its fixtures, and a win over Ayr Parkhouse secured the title.

+The club briefly had rivalry in the town; in 1905 a new club, Vale of Carrick, was founded, but the Maybole players stayed loyal to the club, forcing the Vale to recruit from Glasgow.
+The Vale lasted only half a season, Maybole beating Vale 7–1 in a league fixture at Ladywell Park.
 In 1906–07, the club joined the Scottish Football Combination for clubs in the south-west of Scotland, but was a perennial struggler, never finishing the season above last or last-but-one.

 The club's last Scottish Cup tie came in the 1914–15 season; the club scratched from successive entries in 1919–20 and 1920–21, so was barred from entering for 1921–22.
-The last record of a club activity is an Ayrshire Cup fixture with Ayr United F.C. in 1921.
+The last record of a club activity is an Ayrshire Cup fixture with Ayr United in 1921.